New York Helicopter Crash

 Helicopter Pilots Must Follow Strict Regulations

 Over the past few years, helicopter crashes have become more common.
-According to data released by the U.S. Helicopter Safety Team, the rate of fatal helicopter accidents per 100,000 flight hours increased from 2016 to 2018.
+According to data released by the U.S. Helicopter Safety Team, fatal helicopter accidents per 100,000 flight hours increased from 2016 to 2018.

 The number of fatalities also rose.
-According to the report, the rise may be due in part to more “non-essential low-altitude operations.”
+According to the report, the rise may be partly due to more “non-essential low-altitude operations.”
 These low-flying helicopters suddenly encounter obstacles, such as power lines or buildings.

-Helicopter use is regulated by the Federal Aviation Administration.
+The Federal Aviation Administration regulates helicopter use.
 In 2014, they imposed stricter requirements on helicopter pilots.
-This was prompted in part by 12 air ambulance crashes that year that killed 29 crew members and patients.
+This was partly prompted by 12 air ambulance crashes that year that killed 29 crew members and patients.

 Under these regulations, a helicopter operator must fulfill several criteria.
 These include undergoing additional training and using additional safety equipment.
 Helicopter operators must also equip the aircraft with flight data monitoring systems and comply with stricter flight regulations.